 Welcome to the RSU 13 website location that provides access to our most current student assessment data.
 The purpose of this site is to provide a continuing format for summarizing and sharing information regarding the assessments that are routinely utilized in our schools and making this important information available to educators, parents, and members of our RSU 13 community.

-For district as well as school based assessment data, please view:
+For historical district as well as school based assessment data, please view the reports below:

 RSU 13 recognizes that its students are much more than just test results.
 We are generated our own education report inclusive of state and district test results by school for students in grades PreK-12 in addition to district-wide interventions and programming efforts, and school-specific supports and opportunities for students.
 We hope this helps you see a more accurate picture of the district as whole and our